32 Best Big-Batch Main Dishes That'll Leave You With Plenty of Leftovers

 Get our recipe for Herb Roasted Turkey Breast.

 This take on a continental European favorite will easily cement itself in your family's memories.
 The recipe just takes 10 minutes of prep time, and it cooks all day in a slow cooker, making it an extremely easy dish to make during hectic times.
 It's a hearty stick-to-your-ribs recipe you'll turn to again and again.

 Get our recipe for Belgian-Inspired Beef and Beer.

 Brisket can be a tough piece of meat to tackle, but this recipe is beginner-friendly, so you will have an easy time when it comes to cooking this cut.
 The horseradish sauce is also sure to spice up your meal and make it a dish to remember.

 Get our recipe for Braised Brisket with Horseradish Cream.

 This Italian classic will brighten your whole menu with the flavors of fennel and orange zest.
 This pork loin will enliven any dinner and ensures your family will come back for seconds.

 Get our recipe for Porchetta-Style Roast Pork Loin.

 Fish and chips

-When the temperature starts to drop, nothing hits the spot like fried food.
+Nothing hits the spot quite like fried food.
 This perfect oven-baked fish and chips dish has you covered.
-Plus, oven-baking it instead of frying makes it simple to make for a crowd.
+Plus, oven-baking it instead of frying makes it healthier.